 The American Rottweiler’s predecessors existed years back when the Roman Empire was still in power.
 The Roman legions used it as a herding dog.

-The contemporary Rottweiler was bred in Germany and gotten into German stud books starting in 1901.
+The contemporary Rottweiler was bred in Germany and got into German stud books starting in 1901.
 The name Rottweiler comes from a town in Germany known as Rottweiler, where the breed originated.

 In the modern world, American Rottweilers are used as working dogs to haul carts, police dogs for the rail lines, or even as herding dogs.
 Their muscular build and willingness to work help them to do a wide range of jobs.